What You Need to Know About Houston Truck Accidents and Protecting Your Legal Rights

 Insurance Companies Are in it for Themselves

 Many people assume their insurance company will just handle their case for them.
 Unfortunately, insurance companies are notorious for taking actions that are in their best interests — not yours — including low-ball offers that are less than your claim is worth or refusing to pay a claim they should.
-Big trucking companies are also known to low-ball offers towards others impacted by their truck accidents.
+Big trucking companies are also known for low-ball offers towards others impacted by their truck accidents.

-Experienced Houston accident attorneys are very familiar with common insurance bad faith tactics.
-Attorneys serve as your adviser and advocate, protecting you against bad behavior by yours and other involved parties’ insurance companies.
+Experienced Houston 18-wheel accident attorneys are very familiar with common insurance bad faith tactics.
+Attorneys serve as your adviser and advocate, protecting you against bad behavior by your and other involved parties’ insurance companies.
 For example, if an offer is unreasonably low, your attorney will likely advise you not to accept it.
 They will work to get you an offer that will fully compensate you and can tell you whether you can take action against the insurance company for their wrongful behavior.
 Many people are surprised when they learn that Texas law allows you to recover some compensation as long as you weren’t more than 49% percent responsible for the accident.
 Hence, even if the crash was partially your fault, there is a chance to receive at least some compensation for your damages and losses.

 Other Parties Might Blame You

-Even if you think you were clearly the victim of a truck accident, other parties might see it differently and could accuse you of causing the accident.
+Even if you think you were the victim of a truck accident, other parties might see it differently and could accuse you of causing the accident.
 Determining who is liable in a case can involve complex legal and factual issues involving accident reconstruction, case law, and proof of causation.
 Your attorney will have the knowledge and resources, such as expert contacts, to defend you against allegations by opposing parties.

 Medical Cost Management